Protest songs in the United States: Puerto Rican government

 In response to Telegramgate, Puerto Rican musicians Bad Bunny, Residente, and iLE released the protest song "Afilando los cuchillos" on July 17, 2019.
 It is a Diss Track calling for the resignation of Ricardo Rosselló.

 Criticism

 Some artists who are not traditionally right-leaning have questioned the validity of the recent spate of anti-war protest songs.
 Florida-based punk band Against Me! released a song called "White People For Peace" that questions the effectiveness of people singing "protest songs in response to military aggression" when their governments simply ignore them.

-More recently anti-globalization writer Naomi Klein has attacked the replacement of grass-roots protest by celebrity-endorsed festivals or events, such as the Make Poverty History campaign; a trend which she calls the "Bono-isation" of protests against world poverty.
+In 2007, anti-globalization writer Naomi Klein attacked the replacement of grass-roots protest by celebrity-endorsed festivals or events, such as the Make Poverty History campaign; a trend which she calls the "Bono-isation" of protests against world poverty.
 She is quoted in The Times newspaper as attesting that "The Bono-isation of protest, particularly in the UK, has reduced discussion to a much safer terrain ... there's celebrities and then there's spectators waving their bracelets.
 It's less dangerous and less powerful [than grass roots street demonstrations]."